 How much do you value luxury travel perks?

 It's nice to get perks such as free checked bags on Delta flights (those fees add up!) and priority boarding.
 If you like flying Delta and enjoy these basic perks, you'll like the Delta SkyMiles Gold card.
-If you want luxury perks such as free lounge access, the Delta Reserve gives you access into Delta Sky Club.
+If you want luxury perks, we recommend that you go with the American Express Platinum Card, as it lets you into 5 lounge networks (including Delta Sky Club) along with other perks we cover in our in-depth Platinum review.

 How much do you spend on your credit card?

 The reward rate isn't high with the Delta SkyMiles Gold card, but the real value is in the free checked bag on Delta flights perk.
 So you don't need to be a big spender to get value out of using this card.
 However, if you are a big credit card spender, you may want to look at the Platinum or Reserve versions of this card.
-Both of those versions have a miles boost bonus.

 Do you usually travel with a companion?